 Through these lessons and values, our pupils develop the knowledge, skills and attributes they need to manage their lives, now and in the future.
 We aim to help children to stay healthy and safe, whilst also preparing them to make the most of life and work.
+Every child, regardless of gender, race or ability will have equal access to the PSHE Curriculum.
+We aim to provide for all children so that they can achieve their best according to their individual needs, whether they need addition support or more challenge.

 At Chandos we: